andrew/ultimate-awesome/README.md

 - [awesome-i2p](https://github.com/mikalv/awesome-i2p) - A curated list of awesome I2P implementations, libraries, resources, projects, and shiny things.
 I2P is an anonymous overlay network - a network within a network.
 It is intended to protect communication from dragnet surveillance and monitoring by third parties such as ISPs.
 - [Awesome-LLM-Healthcare](https://github.com/mingze-yuan/Awesome-LLM-Healthcare) - The paper list of the review on LLMs in medicine - "Large Language Models Illuminate a Progressive Pathway to Artificial Healthcare Assistant: A Review".
 - [Awesome-Radar-Camera-Fusion](https://github.com/Radar-Camera-Fusion/Awesome-Radar-Camera-Fusion) - Radar Camera Fusion in Autonomous Driving.
-- [awesome-linux-ricing](https://github.com/avtzis/awesome-linux-ricing) - 🎨 Curated list of awesome themes, tools and apps for customizing the Linux environment.
 - [awesome-llms-fine-tuning](https://github.com/Curated-Awesome-Lists/awesome-llms-fine-tuning) - Explore a comprehensive collection of resources, tutorials, papers, tools, and best practices for fine-tuning Large Language Models (LLMs).
 Perfect for ML practitioners and researchers!.
 - [awesome-web-styling](https://github.com/Dev-Jeromebaek/awesome-web-styling) - Awesome Web Styling with CSS Animation Effects ⭐️.
 - [awesome-qsharp](https://github.com/ebraminio/awesome-qsharp) - A curated list of Q# code and resources.